 EU-US Data Privacy Framework: Complete Guide (2026)

-The EU-US Data Privacy Framework (DPF) represents the third attempt by the European Union and the United States to create a stable legal mechanism for transferring personal data across the Atlantic.
-After the Court of Justice of the European Union (CJEU) struck down both the Safe Harbor arrangement in 2015 and the Privacy Shield in 2020, the DPF was designed to address the specific concerns the Court raised about US government surveillance practices and the lack of adequate redress for EU individuals.
+The EU-US Data Privacy Framework (DPF) is the third attempt by the European Union and the United States to create a stable legal mechanism for transferring personal data across the Atlantic.
+Its two predecessors -- Safe Harbor and Privacy Shield -- were both struck down by the Court of Justice of the European Union (CJEU).
+Understanding why those frameworks failed, how the DPF was designed to address those failures, and what challenges now threaten it is essential for any organization that moves personal data between the EU and the US.

 From Safe Harbor to Privacy Shield to the DPF